lawrenceevalyn/research-sandbox/research/gothic-motifs/README.md

 I have standardized all column names across these three spreadsheets, so it should be possible to "join" them with minimal distress.

+# My research questions:
+* Can "gothic motifs" be used to identify author gender?
+* Can "gothic tags" be used to identify author gender?
+* Can "gothic motifs" and "gothic tags" combined identify author gender?
+* If the answer to any of the above is "yes": how many of the "unknown" works are probably by men vs women?

 ## Tracy-motifs

 This spreadsheet contains 208 books as rows, and 153 "features" as columns, mostly motifs.